Definition and Example of Dow Futures

-A futures contract is a legally binding agreement between two parties (which can be individuals or institutions) in which they agree to exchange money or assets based on a relationship to a predetermined price of an underlying index.
+A futures contract is a legally binding agreement between two parties (which can be individuals or institutions) in which they agree to exchange money or assets based on the predicted prices of an underlying index.

-Unlike an option, which gives the holder the right but not the obligation, to exercise the terms of the deal, in a futures contract, both parties have an obligation to perform their part of the deal.
+Futures should not be confused with futures options.
+Options are derivatives of the futures market, which have a market and exchange of their own.
+Options are purchased to give the holder the right—but not the obligation—to exercise the terms of the commodities deal.
+In a futures contract, both parties have an obligation to perform their part of the deal.

 Where Do Dow Futures Trade?